Much of this comes down to local policy:

 The two macros added by this convention are

-the ones msync
+the ones msync expects GEN

-and SOURCE
+and SOURCE.

 The pseudo target source

-is a prerequisite for __msrc
+is a prerequisite for __msrc, this

-to gather files from
+requirement run co to gather files from

 RCS (in the example).
 It could gather other files from the

-macro, if we had recipes for any
+GEN macro, if we had recipes for any

 of them.

-target removes any
+The clean target removes any

 generated files to restore the directory to a "pure" state.

-) as an
+rcs) as an

 example, and stubbed in some code for CVS.
 There is no reason why

-could not work as well.
+git could not work as well.

 No program which shares data between logins will work without cooperation from the file-system: the modes and groups on the master sourced files must allow access to all the controlling parties.
 Usually a group (like "source", or "staff") selects the logins that are in control.

-checks the group access and
+That's why msrc checks the group access and

 group membership for each file and directory.